-- 6.2.1 The governing body provides extended school facilities after school activities directly under the supervision or management of school staff, the school's arrangements for child protection as written in this policy apply. - 6.2.2 Where services or activities are provided separately by another body (such as pool lettings), either on or off school site, the governing body will seek assurance that the body concerned has appropriate policies and procedures in place for safeguarding children and child protection and there are arrangements to liaise with the school on these matters where appropriate.
+- 6.2.1 If the governing body provides extended school facilities or before or after school activities directly under the supervision or management of school staff, the school's arrangements for child protection as written in this policy shall apply. - 6.2.2 Where services or activities are provided separately by another body, either on or off school site, the governing body will seek assurance that the body concerned has appropriate policies and procedures in place for safeguarding children and child protection and there are arrangements to liaise with the school on these matters where appropriate.